Student Community Handbook – Lifestyle Standards

 A number of evangelical denominations have historically taken a stand against social dancing as an expression of their commitment to the Christ-exalting life.
 Our community, considering itself in the mainstream of the evangelical tradition recognizes the temptations inherent in the sensuous and erotic nature of some social dancing.

 In the spirit of Romans 14:19-23 and 1 Corinthians 10:31-33, this community values that careful attention be given to not offend a fellow Christian by any action or behavior of its members, including decisions about entertainment.

 We desire to be wise stewards of our resources.
 Gambling (exchange of money and goods by betting or wagering) is viewed as an unwise use of God-given resources, and therefore is prohibited in all forms on the university campus.

 We are committed to a safe and nurturing community.
 Any kind of demeaning gesture, harassment, sexual harassment, threat of violence or physical attack is prohibited.
+Sexual Assault and Sexual Predation (the latter defined as any kind of sexual activity that is committed through coercion or manipulation–emotional, social, or by means of alcohol or other substances) will not be tolerated under any circumstances.
 Vandalism of property is also unacceptable.
 Students are expected to exercise moderation regarding public displays of affection.